-- Students who complete 24 to 44 graded hours and accumulate a 3.75 or better grade point average may be honored by having the notation "With Distinction" entered on their academic records. - Graduation Honor designations for the Associate of Science in Nursing graduates are as follows:
+- 1. At least 45 earned credit hours prior to the last term of enrollment at Park University. - Graduation Honors are not retroactive for those students receiving changes of grades or Incompletes. - 4.
+Students who complete 24 to 44 graded hours and accumulate a 3.75 or better grade point average may be honored by having the notation "With Distinction" entered on their academic records.

+Graduation Honor designations for the Associate of Science in Nursing graduates are as follows: